McASP

-McASP is an acronym for Multichannel Audio Serial Port, a communication peripheral found in Texas Instruments family of digital signal processors (DSPs) and Microcontroller Units (MCUs).
+A Multichannel Audio Serial Port (McASP) is a communication peripheral in digital signal processor (DSP) and microcontroller unit (MCU) components from Texas Instruments.

-The McASP functions as a general-purpose audio serial port optimized for the needs of multichannel audio applications.

-Depending on the implementation, the McASP may be useful for time-division multiplexed (TDM) stream, Inter-Integrated Sound (I2S) protocols, and intercomponent digital audio interface transmission (DIT).
-However, some implementations are limited to supporting just the Inter-Integrated Sound (I2S) protocol.
+An McASP functions as a general-purpose audio serial port optimized for the needs of multichannel audio applications.
+Depending on the implementation, an McASP may be useful for time-division multiplexed (TDM) streaming, inter-integrated circuit sound (I2S) protocol, and intercomponent digital audio interface transmission (DIT).
+However, some implementations are limited to I2S.